omsmith/d2l-my-courses-ui/README.md

 ## `user-info-api` Integration

 The My Courses widget pulls data from an instance of the User Info Service to get the enrollments for a user.
-This functionality is currently in a beta-ish state, as doing so more cleanly would require the widget to be running hosted on the LMS.
-As it stands now, some changes are required to the LMS to enable CORS headers on all requests for this approach to work.
+This is intended as a temporary solution, and will be changed in the future.

 ## Local Testing